DBO-DKFZ/expert_informed_derma_classification/README.md

-# Expert-informed dermatoscopic classifier
+# Expert-informed dermoscopic classifier

-This repository provides code to test, train, and tune a multi-classification network for dermatoscopic RGB image analysis, and accompanies the paper:
+This repository provides code to test, train, and tune a multi-classification network for dermoscopic RGB image analysis, and accompanies the paper:

 Expert-informed melanoma classification with dermoscopic and histopathologic data: Results and recommendations for practice, Haggenmüller, S.; Heinlein, L.; Abels, J.; et al., Conference/Journal TBD, 2025